Choose your settings

 The situations presented are fictitious examples and are provided for illustrative purposes only.

-Desjardins Insurance refers to Desjardins General Insurance Inc., provider of home, auto and business insurance products.
+*Automobile, property and business insurance products are underwritten by Certas Home and Auto Insurance Company.
 These tips are provided for information and prevention purposes only.
 They are general in nature, and Desjardins Insurance cannot be held liable for them.
 We recommend using caution and consulting a property and casualty insurance agent for comprehensive, tailored advice.
 Certain conditions, limitations and exclusions may apply.
 The terms and conditions of the coverages described are set out in the insurance policy, which always prevails.
 Desjardins®, Desjardins Insurance®, all trademarks containing the word Desjardins, as well as related logos are trademarks of the Fédération des caisses Desjardins du Québec, used under licence.